-EARLY NOTICE: The Head of the Cam 2019 will be on Saturday April the 27th (see the CRA diary).
-Small note: if you’ve heard about the footbridge work, we now have confirmation that this will not affect our event.
+The Head of the Cam 2019 will be on Saturday April the 27th (see the CRA diary).

 Race control is Queens' coaching room (upstairs).
-Numbers are available from 7:45.
+Numbers will be available from 7:45am.

 Prizes of tastefully engraved glasses for category winners.
-Winners will be announced and prizes handed out at 4 pm at Queens' Boathouse.
+Winners will be announced and prizes handed out at 3:30 pm (not 4pm) at Queens' Boathouse.

-Note that this year we are not a BR event, but will do our best to accomodate off-Cam folk.
+Note that this year we are not a BR event, but will do our best to accommodate off-Cam folk.

 Enquiries and entries: please contact the Race Secretary, William Connolley, at email@example.com / 07985 935400.